airrera/CSRF_Pages/README.md

 3 - No CORS misconfiguration but target is not checking the Content-type:

-By using the option 'no-cors' in the fetch method (this only works with fetch) it will send the POST request but with "Content-type: text/plain;".
+By using the option 'no-cors' in the fetch method (this only works with fetch) browser will send the POST request but with "Content-type: text/plain;".

 ### References: